Lessons from early Business Anthropologists

 Imposed Goals V. Shared Goals

 Let me brag about my team for a minute.
 My coworkers at Shockoe are creating an app for a major trucking company.
 Unlike the aforementioned app, this app accounts for the unpredictability that comes naturally when humans are working and interacting with customers.
 Instead of using time tracking strictly for managerial oversight, this app utilizes it to streamline communication between supervisor and trucker, ultimately acting as a support system for both.
 A package goes missing?
 A delay on the highway?
 The trucker can immediately report via the app, the supervisor can take immediate action to communicate with customers.
 The trucker’s goal of getting home and the manager’s goal of heading off problems at the pass can both be satisfied.
-With a shared goal, both users benefit from use of the app.
+With a shared goal, both users benefit from the use of the app.

 Ultimately productivity applications should seek to create a more cohesive culture by acknowledging expected use cases among different sets of users.
 As we learned from the early days of business anthropology, altering group dynamics and creating two different groups of users can alter observable results.
 For us today that can mean an inconsistent corporate culture and poor app performance.